jzhou316/Post-DeepSeek-R1_LLM-RL/README.md

 - Enhance tool usage by injecting hint sequences in CoT during training, such as "Wait", "Maybe I can use Python" at various places based on heuristics
 - Interleave Python code + executor with reasoning
 - Rejection sampling fine-tuning (RFT)
-- _Joe: this does not use RL.
+- _Joe: this uses rejection sampling (you can call it RL, from the Llama2 paper).
 And the paper was not well polished (e.g. from small things like in-text citation formats, etc.)_

 ### Understanding R1 and RL + LLMs